Zone 3 Training + Avoiding The Grey Zone of Junk Miles

 What Is Zone 3 Training?

-Zone 3 running or training refers to running, or performing any type of exercise, in zone 3 of the heart rate training zone model.
+Zone 3 running refers to running, or performing any type of physical activity, in zone 3 of the heart rate training zone model.

-Here is a quick rundown of the five heart rate zones:
+Here is a quick rundown of the five heart rate zones from low intensity to high intensity:

 ZonePercentage of Maximum Heart RateFeels LikeTraining Goals and Uses